mkdocs/mkdocs-bootswatch/docs/index.md

     theme: yeti

-In addition, you can request an inverted navigation header:

-    extra:
-        theme_inverse: true
+As with the base `mkdocs` theme, you can request alternate colors for the navigation header.
+Allowed values are `primary` (the default), `dark`, and `light`:

+    theme:
+        name: cerulean
+        nav_style: dark

 ## Screenshots